 5. Recognize all family physicians share the responsibility to advocate for and build a diverse family medicine workforce.

 Those with privilege should support efforts aimed to include and promote those historically excluded and systemically oppressed in medicine.
 People with high levels of influence can support policies and programs that articulate the value of diversity and how it benefits all participants.

 6. Advocate for justice-oriented changes and dismantle barriers that prevent proper health for all both inside and outside the healthcare setting.

 The systems and institutions in which our patients, communities, and profession operate consist of historical and present injustices and inequalities that extend beyond healthcare.
 As influential stakeholders in our communities, family physicians must be strong advocates.

 7. Cultivate a family medicine workforce that not only represents diversity but sincerely embraces, celebrates, and promotes diversity in all forms.

 A family medicine workforce reflective of the population supports innovation, addresses the disproportionate involvement of systemically oppressed communities, results in better educational outcomes at all levels of training, and improves understanding of health or lack thereof outside of the exam room.
 A diverse family medicine workforce enables all family physicians to provide more accessible, inclusive, comprehensive, responsive, and culturally effective care to reduce or eliminate health disparities.
-(2005) (February 2022 BOD)
+(2005) (September 2022 COD)